DeSantis touts record at Liberty after signing 6-week abortion law

 When Republican respondents were asked their first choice for president, 39% chose Trump and 28% picked DeSantis.
 Youngkin finished a distant third with 6%, just ahead of Nikki Haley, the former South Carolina governor and ambassador to the United Nations, and “someone else,” each at 5%.

-Nationally, Trump has appeared to grow his lead over DeSantis in recent GOP presidential polls since Trump's indictment in New York.
+Nationally, Trump has appeared to grow his lead over DeSantis in recent GOP presidential polls since Trump's indictment in New York on March 30.

 Other GOP hopefuls who have spoken at Liberty in recent years include Trump, former Vice President Mike Pence, Haley and former Secretary of State Mike Pompeo.